quasarframework/quasar/ui/testing/README.md

 ...and that all the tests are passing!

+## Guidelines for testing

+* Keep testing code clean and easily understandable.
+Add comments if necessary.
+* Look into the code of what you are testing to decide the best approach for your tests.
+* Convert tests for multiple values/types of the same thing into an test.each() where it applies.
+There are lots of examples in the already existing test files.
+* Watch for `$computedStyle()` calls as these get cached, so you only get one chance per node to get the expected result.
+Usually leave this as the last expect() call.
+* Test the effect while not duplicating the implementation of what you are testing.
+Where you can, use `$computedStyle()`.

 ## Common formulas for writing tests

 > When instructed to search for something, do it in /ui/src/**/*.test.js files.